Workshop instructors

 Franz Roth

-The experienced industrial mechanic completed further training and passed the master certification exam to become an interior designer.
-He also completed a degree as a restorer for the craft of interior design at Schloss Raesfeld.
-Since 2014, he has been successfully running his own restoration workshop with upholsterers.
-He is a member of the master craftsman's examination board for the HWK Niederbayern/Oberpfalz.
+Franz Roth Trained as an industrial mechanic, he underwent further training and subsequently passed his master craftsman's examination to become an interior decorator.
+He also completed a degree in interior design restoration at Raesfeld Castle.
+He has been successfully running his own restoration workshop with upholstery since 2014.
+He is a member of the master craftsman examination committee at the HWK Lower Bavaria/Upper Palatinate.

 Workshops with Franz Roth